Starlink satellite train: how to see and track it in the night sky

 While the ever-growing satellite armada is a menace to astronomical observations, it can provide an interesting target for skywatchers if you know when and where to look.

-Appearing as a string of bright lights in the sky, Starlink trains can look rather "otherwordly" and have prompted numerous UFO-sighting reports when they first took to the skies.
+Appearing as a string of bright lights in the sky, Starlink satellites can look rather "otherwordly" and have prompted numerous UFO-sighting reports when they first took to the skies.
 But the long lines of lights are only visible shortly after launch.
 Once the satellites climb to their operating altitude of 340 miles (550 kilometers) they disperse and are far more difficult to differentiate against the backdrop of stars, though a timelapse photograph will pick them out easier.

 Related: Track the ISS: How and where to see it

-Where to see Starlinks satellites and when?
+Where to see the Starlink satellite train and when?

 To find out when you can see a Starlink satellite near you, check out this Starlink locator website that details when and where to look for your next Starlink viewing opportunity.

-If you want to see where all of the Starlink satellites are located in real-time this Starlink map shows the global coverage of each Starlink satellite as well as information on how many are currently in service, inactive or have burned up in Earth's atmosphere
+If you want to see where all of the Starlink satellites are located in real-time this Starlink map shows the global coverage of each Starlink satellite as well as information on how many are currently in service, inactive or have burned up in Earth's atmosphere.

 Our list of the best stargazing apps may help you with your Starlink satellite viewing planning as well as our photographing Starlink satellites guide.